 Edwin Jager Strop

 Heirloom Razor Strop Co.
-(Company is owned by a guy named Tony that makes strops as a side business.
-His strops come highly recommended.
-Right now, he’s not selling strops, but should start again later this month.
-Check back!)
+(Company is owned by a guy named Tony who makes strops as a side business.
+His strops come highly recommended.)

 Straight Razor Designs Strops

 Brush.
 A brush helps hydrate the shaving cream in order to form a thick and rich shaving lather.
 Using a brush to lather up helps get the shaving cream up under each whisker which results in better, smoother shaves.
 Plus, it just feels nice on your face to lather up with a brush.